 Two sailors.
 One goal.
 Once around the world.

-On 31 August 2025, Melwin Fink and Lennart Burke will set sail on a round-the-world race – as the youngest team in history.
-Six stages, two sailors, one boat – and a dream come true.
+On 1 September 2025, Melwin Fink and Lennart Burke set off on a round-the-world sailing race – as the youngest team in history.
+Six legs, two sailors, one boat – and one goal: to sail around the world

 30.000